stucco/relation-bootstrap/README.md

 	preprocessedtype = original | entityreplaced | aliasreplaced
 	contexts = 001 | 010 | 011 | 100 | 101 | 110 | 111

 This program takes the instance data written by the previous program, trains a SVM on it, and applies the SVM to a test set.
-So it will not run properly unless WriteRelationInstanceFiles has been run using the same preprocessedtype and contexts parameters.
+So it will not run properly unless WriteRelationInstanceFiles has been run using the same preprocessedtype parameter.
+The contexts feature tells the program which context feature representation to use.
+More specifically, this argument tells us whether or not we want to use the context preceding the first entity (first digit), whether or not we want to use the context between entities (second digit), and whether or not we want to use the context after the second entity (third digit).
+A 1 in one of these spots indicates that we do want to use the corresponding context, and a zero indicates that we don't.

 ---